Monday, 6 March 2023

 Moreover, a lawyer can help ensure that you maintain custody of your children or, at the very least, allow you to see them regularly.

-Ultimately, having a legal representative is crucial because they act as an impartial intermediary between two badly hurt individuals who are fighting over their family.
+Ultimately, having a strong legal representative from a firm is crucial because they act as an impartial intermediary between two badly hurt individuals who are fighting over their family.
 This keeps the negotiations healthy and productive for everyone.

 Your children must be the priority